dliu18/firearms-replication/README.md

 * (3/15) Followed readme.txt instructions to obtain mortality files from [CDC](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Mortality_Multiple).
 * (3/20) Annotated article and created Replication targets section
 * (3/20) To understand the format of the Vital Statistics data, I read the [Stata infix documentation](https://www.stata.com/manuals13/dinfixfixedformat.pdf).
 Will use fread to import fixed-width data in R.
-* (3/20) Created template code files for each of the key replication sections
+* (3/20) Created template code files for each of the key replication sections clear

+# Notes regarding individual figures
+To recreate Figure 2, we ran the replication_science.do file and copied the outputs of line 104 into an CSV file for visualization.
+Excel's Text to Data tool was useful for converting fixed width text output from Stata into CSV data.